 What is included with this ultrasound scan?

-For this scan you need to have full bladder and it is therefore required that you drink 1lt (2 pints of water) 1 hr before the scan.
+For this scan, you need to have a full bladder, and it is therefore required that you drink 1lt (2 pints of water) 1 hr before the scan.

 What should I expect during the urinary tract ultrasound scan?

 Before the ultrasound scan, our sonographer will explain the examination procedure.

 You will be asked to lie on your back and expose your upper abdomen.

 A small amount of water-based gel will be applied to your skin.
 The gel will help the transducer to make good contact with the skin.
 The ultrasound transducer will be placed on the body and will be moved in different directions over the area of interest to obtain the required information/ultrasound images.

 There is usually no discomfort from pressure as the transducer or probe as otherwise known, is pressed against the area being examined.
 However, if scanning is performed over an area of tenderness, you may feel pressure or minor discomfort from the transducer.